akvo/akvo-lumen/README.dev.md

 - A PostgreSQL DB
 - A Backend server with a REPL
 - A Client with hot reloading
+- A Windshaft server
+- A Redis DB

 ## Start development environment